• mortgage •

 Meaning: A pledge of property as security for the repayment of a loan.

 Notes: Today we use this word most frequently to refer to property mortgages in which a property, usually a home, is used as security to borrow the money to pay for the property.
 The noun may be used as a verb with no attachments, as to mortgage a home.
 The person who mortgages property for a loan is a mortgager (or mortgagor); the person or institution extending the loan is the mortgagee.
-Don't worry about the T in any of these words; you never hear it.
+Look out for the the T in these words: you never hear it, but you must write it.

 In Play: I don't think this is legal but I know people who contemplate it: "Rothschild took out a second mortgage on his house to pay off the first one."
 I don't think this is legal, either, but . . . : "Finkelstein would mortgage his kids for tickets to a Super Bowl game.
 Mine, I would trade."